OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Optimistic_Rollup.md

 Because a party who tries to cheat will lose a deposit, attempts to cheat should be very rare, and the normal case will be a single party posting a correct rollup block, and nobody challenging it.

+For more on how Arbitrum does optimistic rollup, see the [Interactive Proving](Interactive_Proving.md) section.